Edition by Dr.Vladimir Antonov ISBN 978-0-9784763-0-4 "New Atlanteans", 2007

 In the heart, they find everything that is necessary.*

-In non-doing one can master all the mysteries of the universe!
+Only in non-doing one can master all the mysteries of the universe!
 Without non-doing, one cannot achieve this.

 49. The wise have no selfish motives.
 They live in caring about others.